coleifer/peewee/docs/peewee/sqlite.rst

                'contentless_delete': 1,
                'contentless_unindexed': 1}

-   # The title is stored and comes back with each hit; the content is
+   # The title is stored and comes back with each hit.
+The content is
    # indexed, then discarded, and selects as NULL.
    NoteIndex.insert({'rowid': note.id, 'content': note.content,
                      'title': note.title}).execute()